 Rachel graduated from the University of Maryland, College Park (2016) with a B.A. in Government and Politics and dual minors in Spanish and Law & Society.
 Rachel’s interest in Latin America first developed in high school, when she volunteered annually at Academia Natanael to help with educational development in the Yucatan peninsula, later completing a three-month internship onsite in 2012.
 In 2015, she spent time traveling and studying political science in a Spanish immersion program in Argentina.
 Rachel’s personal and professional interests lie in gender development and she has demonstrated her commitment to combatting violence against women and girls through her work experiences.
 While at UMD, she completed her Honors Citation capstone project on sex trafficking policy in the U.S. and interned with nonprofits such as Restoration Ministries and the Tahirih Justice Center in the Washington, D.C. area.
 In the future, Rachel plans to enroll in law school, pursuing a career of public service providing humanitarian legal aid to refugee women and girls, especially within Latin American populations.

 Hailing from Littleton, Colorado, Annie Austin graduated from Georgetown University’s School of Foreign Service in May of 2015.
 At Georgetown, she studied Culture and Politics with a concentration in Political Economics in Latin America.
 Through a desire to promote social and economic development in distinct countries as well as Latin America as a whole, she studied, interned, and volunteered in the region.
 Annie paired those formative experiences with rigorous academic courses: she attained Spanish and Portuguese proficiency, while also matriculating into courses such as “Drug Trafficking in Latin America” and “Poverty, Well Being, and Social Exclusion in Latin America.”
 Dedicated to returning to the region post-grad, Annie pursued the opportunity to work alongside an organization promoting sustainable development: Endeavor Organization.
 At Endeavor Mexico City, she will be supporting social entrepreneurs as they refine and pitch their business model to the Endeavor team.
-Annie can’t wait to return to Mexico and explore the successes and challenges that Endeavor Mexico City faces.
+Annie will remain for a second year with Endeavor Mexico, assuming the role of a PiLA senior fellow.

 Colorado native Angie Neslin graduated summa cum laude from Columbia University in 2016 with degrees in Hispanic Studies and American Studies.
 She believes everyone has a story and is committed to giving others the tools and spaces to share theirs.
 This commitment inspired her work with Youth for Debate, a nonprofit providing free debate and public speaking instruction at underserved schools in New York City, and with the Freedom and Citizenship program, which prepares high-achieving low-income high school seniors for engagement in American public life through a philosophy seminar taught by Columbia professors.
 During her semester abroad in Buenos Aires, she fell in love with Argentine rock music and wrote her honors thesis in Spanish on rock nacional as an emerging element of mass culture in post-dictatorship Argentina.
-She hopes to pursue a PhD in Latin American Studies and is thrilled to be joining the team at Fundación Abriendo Camino in Santo Domingo.
+She hopes to pursue a PhD in Latin American Studies and for a second year, she will remain as a PiLA senior fellow at Fundación Abriendo Camino in Santo Domingo.

 Originally from Warner Robins, Georgia, Tiffany graduated from the University of Georgia with a bachelor’s degree in Spanish (2014).
 As a UGA student, in addition to studying educational methodology and pedagogy, Tiffany became involved in the local Hispanic community and developed a passion for addressing concerns affecting the community.
 After studying abroad and interning at an international school in Buenos Aires, Argentina, Tiffany developed an interest in narrative creation and popular portrayals of minority experiences.
 She received a research fellowship to return to Argentina and study the Afro-Argentine consciousness movement, there she interviewed grassroots organizations about their efforts to increase their visibility in the national Argentine narrative.
 Following graduation, Tiffany moved to Medellin, Colombia and started working as a Fulbright English Teaching Assistant at Universidad de Antioquia.
 There, she continued to nurture her interests in language and community narrative creation through her student and wider community interactions.
 She hopes to one day found a comprehensive Family Literacy Center and offer study abroad scholarships to students from underrepresented backgrounds.
 Tiffany is thrilled for the opportunity to bridge her interests in Latin America and community education through her work with Yspaniola.